Neubauer Family Program in Economics and Public Policy (PhD)

 First Year Coursework: The first year of coursework is completed in the Economics department.
 All students are required to take a two semester sequence in micro theory, a two semester sequence in macro theory, statistics and econometrics.
 In addition, students are required to enroll in a yearlong research seminar class which includes mandatory seminar attendance and written assignments.

-Second Year Coursework: In the second year of the program, students declare a field among the following: development, environmental or political economy.
+Second Year Coursework: In the second year of the program, students declare a field among the following: development or environmental.
 Students are required to take two advanced courses in their chosen field.
 These courses must be approved by the students’ advisor.
 Students are also required to enroll in the yearlong second year paper course designed to give students a head start on the research process.
 The fourth course is an elective chosen by the student in consultation with the students advisor.

 Field Exams: At the end of the second year, students are required to pass a field exam.
 The timing of this exam is jointly determined between the professor(s) administering the exam and the students taking the exam.
 It may be taken as early as June or as late as September of the students’ third academic year.